 Q8.
 The author makes all of the following arguments in the passage, EXCEPT that:

 - The relationship between accuracy and entropy may not apply to all clocks.

 - Researchers found that the heat produced in a system is the price paid for increased accuracy of measurement.

 - There is no difference in accuracy between an inefficient grandfather clock and an atomic clock.

 - In designing clocks for quantum computers, both precision and heat have to be taken into account.

-Keep visiting BYJU’S to get more such CAT related articles.
-BYJU’S also provide the latest information and notifications to keep the CAT aspirants updated.
+Keep visiting BYJU’S to get more such CAT-related articles.
+BYJU’S also provides the latest information and notifications to keep the CAT aspirants updated.
 Candidates are suggested to check various sample papers, mock tests and study materials at BYJU’S to prepare for the exam more effectively.